Here's Everything You (Never) Wanted To Know About Coffin Birth

 The phenomenon is commonly known as coffin birth, and it's a completely natural occurrence.
-When a pregnant mother dies, sometimes her body will force the fetus out of the womb post-mortem, "birthing" a stillborn child.
-Coffin birth has been observed by some of the most unfortunate archaeologists in the world and has been confirmed as real phenomenon.
-It's one of the more gruesome and depressing facts about the burial process, and the more coffin birth facts you know, the less likely you are to ever want to get pregnant.
+When a pregnant mother passes, sometimes her body will force the fetus out of the womb postmortem, "birthing" a deceased child.
+Coffin birth has been observed by some of the most unfortunate archaeologists in the world.
+It has been confirmed as a real phenomenon and is one of the more gruesome and depressing facts about the burial process.

 There Are Extensive Historical Records Documenting Coffin Births

-Another report from the same century described a woman who had a baby "hanging between the thighs" three days after her death.
+Another report from the same century described a woman who had a baby "hanging between the thighs" three days after she perished.
 These are just a few of the numerous cases on record.

 The Phenomenon Is Known In The Scientific Community As Postmortem Fetal Extrusion

 While "coffin birth" certainly has more of a morbid ring to it, the term is a bit too grim for scientists to use.
 The official phrase to describe coffin birth is postmortem fetal extrusion (PFE) or expulsion, and the two terms can be used interchangeably.

 The scientific phrasing is much more accurate than the term "coffin birth," as this phenomenon can happen to any deceased pregnant women, regardless of whether or not they are actually in a coffin.

 PFE Isn't Just An Ancient PhenomenonPhoto: Stephencdickson / Wikimedia Commons / CC BY-SA 3.0

 While modern preservation techniques practically eliminate the chances of a coffin birth, not every corpse gets the treatment it needs.
 One report describes a pregnant woman who was found several weeks after she passed, and the description of PFE is considered one of the most graphic depictions.